 Second, some electives, such as the clinical nephrology elective, are in great demand both by Brown students and students from other medical schools.
 When a slot is selected by a Brown student, it is not available to others.
 If a student drops this elective, it is often impossible to fill the slot and thus unnecessarily denies the opportunity to other students.

-Restricted electives are so noted in the clinical elective catalogue.
 Students selecting restricted electives must have a firm commitment to take the elective as scheduled.
 Likewise, course leaders for restricted electives must be willing to offer students a firm commitment that the slot for the elective will be available during the time selected by the student.
 Some restricted electives (e.g. subinternships) make slots contingent upon the results of the third-year clerkship lottery.
-In those circumstances, the student may assume the slot in the restricted elective is guaranteed two weeks after the third-year lottery, unless notified otherwise within that two-week period.
+In those circumstances, the student may assume the slot in the restricted elective is guaranteed two weeks after the fourth-year lottery, unless notified otherwise within that two-week period.

-Students who are enrolled in restricted electives are expected not to drop that elective within nine months of the scheduled starting date of that elective, except in extreme circumstances which must be approved in advance by the Associate Dean for Medical Education.
+Students who are enrolled in restricted electives are expected not to drop that elective within one month of the scheduled starting date of that elective, except in extreme circumstances which must be approved in advance by the Director of Medical Student Affairs.
 (See below for a delineation of circumstances that would permit students to be excused.)

 A student who is not excused but who fails to honor his or her commitment will be denied permission to enroll in any courses during the time allocated originally for the restricted elective, whether or not the courses are taken at Brown or at another institution.
 Furthermore, a letter will be entered into the student's permanent file, noting the student's failure to fulfill his or her obligation.